 It’s important to think of cholesterol-reducing food as something healthy and delicious that’s filling you up, rather than focusing on what you’re missing in the form of desserts and fried foods.

 The more you eat these fresh, natural foods, the more your body will desire them.
-The more it desires them, and the more you satisfy that desire, the more you’re guaranteed to see a serious drop in your cholesterol levels.
+The more it desires them, and the more you satisfy that desire, the more you’re guaranteed to seriously lower your cholesterol levels.

 Nuts and dried fruits